Parents told ‘missing’ son’s remains were discovered 25 years ago but only identified last Friday

 A file photograph of Mary and Denis Walsh from Caherdavin, Limerick holding a photo of their son Denis who at the age of 23 went missing in1996.
 Photograph: Liam Burke Press 22

-The family of a Limerick man, declared missing for the past 25 years, has been informed by gardaí that his remains were actually discovered in 1996, a few weeks after he disappeared.
+The family of a Limerick man, declared missing for the past 25 years, has been informed by gardaí that remains discovered in 1996, a few weeks after he disappeared, have recently been identified as those of their son’s.

 Denis Walsh was 23 when he went missing, after leaving his home, in Caherdavin, on March 9th, 1996.